atharva0300/Dwight/README.md

     ```

-5. Initialize your databases, make migrations and start the Django server
+5. Initialize your databases, make migrations and start the Django server ( while in the root directory )
     ```
-    $ cd backend
     $ python manage.py makemigrations
     $ python maange.py migrate

+    NOTE : The manage.py file is inside the root directory of the project and not in the backend/ directory.
+So change the directory location before you run the server, else you may get the error - 'manage.py file not found'
     ```

+    - Collecting static files
+    ```
+    # python manage.py collectstatic
+    ```

     - After the migrations have been successfully made, run the server
     ```
-    $ cd ..
-    $ python manage.py
+    $ python manage.py runserver 8000

     # NOTE : The manage.py file is inside the root directory of the project and not in the backend/ directory.
 So change the directory location before you run the server, else you may get the error - 'manage.py file not found'
     ```

-6. Installing the dependencies of the frontend
+6. Installing the dependencies of the frontend ( starting from the root directory )
     ```
     $ cd frontend
     $ npm install